Is Your Child Not Fitting In At School? Here’s How to Help Them

 4. Think Outside The Box (Online, Regional and National Opportunities)

 Social media or gaming may provide opportunities that your child wouldn’t get in their immediate face to face environment.
+While these are often a lifeline, encourage a digital detox periodically to ensure they maintain a healthy balance between screen time and real-world interactions.

 Social media often gets a bad press.
 But if it is used responsibly with appropriate monitoring from a parent, it can be a lifeline for some shy or sensitive kids.

-5. Consider Building Social Skills
+5. Consider Supporting Social Skills & Confidence (But Never Force This)

 Chidren’s social abilities develop at different rates.

-For example, if they struggle to identify and respond appropriately to social cues or body language, others may accept them less readily.
+If they struggle to identify and respond appropriately to social cues or body language, others may accept them less readily.

 As a first step read my article on friendship skills.